markjprice/cs13net9/docs/ch04-logging.md

 ```

 3. Run the release configuration of the console app:
-    - In Code, enter the following command in the **TERMINAL** window for the `Instrumenting` project and note that nothing will appear to have happened: `dotnet run --configuration Release`
+    - In VS Code, enter the following command in the **TERMINAL** window for the `Instrumenting` project and note that nothing will appear to have happened: `dotnet run --configuration Release`
     - In Visual Studio, in the standard toolbar, select **Release** in the **Solution Configurations** drop-down list, note that any statements in a `#if DEBUG` region are grayed out to indicate they are not compiled, as shown in *Figure 4.18*, and then navigate to **Debug** | **Start Without Debugging**.

 ![Selecting the Release configuration in Visual Studio](assets/B19586_04_18.png)
 *Figure 4.18: Selecting the Release configuration in Visual Studio*

-4. On your desktop, open the file named log.txt and note that it contains the message Trace says, I am watching!.
+4. On your desktop, open the file named `log.txt` and note that it contains the message `Trace says, I am watching!`.

 > **Warning!** In Steps 3 to 6, you run a console app project twice, and each time a file named `log.txt` is written to.
 If you get a security exception thrown (`System.UnauthorizedAccessException: Access to the path 'C:\Users\<username>\Desktop\log.txt' is denied.`) the second time the app tries to write to the log file, then it could be due to anti-virus software.
 For example, Avast has a monitor that activates as soon as a new file is created and scans it for viruses.
 This can temporarily lock the file.

 5. Run the debug configuration of the console app:
-    - In Code, enter the following command in the TERMINAL window for the Instrumenting project: `dotnet run --configuration Debug`
+    - In VS Code, enter the following command in the TERMINAL window for the Instrumenting project: `dotnet run --configuration Debug`
     - In Visual Studio, in the standard toolbar, select **Debug** in the **Solution Configurations** drop-down list and then navigate to **Debug** | **Start Debugging**.
 6. On your desktop, open the file named `log.txt` and note that it contains both the message `Debug says, I am watching!` and also the message `Trace says, I am watching!`.